|Register for Django Camp here.|

 About The Django Camp Instructional Program

-Our instructional program is built around (but not limited to) a core repertoire of tunes that provide a foundation for jamming and learning across instruments and levels of experience.
+Every year we recommend a two tiered "core repertoire" of tunes that provide a foundation for jamming and learning across instruments and levels of experience.
 Whether our focus is improvisation, idiomatic licks, technique or accompaniment, our instructors may use these tunes to demonstrate and explore the topic at hand.
 Some of those songs are standards that we come back to year after year, while others change, offering you the opportunity to explore and develop new repertoire.
-Much of the older, standard repertoire (as well as less common material introduced in past years) is already up on this website on the Get Ready Musically pages.
-That's also where, over the 12 weeks before Camp, we'll be incrementally posting some of this year's new material for folks who want to get a head start.
-Django Camp registrants will be alerted to updates along the way.
+You can access this year's (and much of our past) core repertoire on the Get Ready Musically pages of this website.

 - At 9 in the morning there's an optional 50-minute morning warm up on a couple tunes from the core repertoire.